-- INTRODUCTION -- Corresponds to Section V's Review Criterion 1 (Need) This section should briefly describe the purpose of the proposed project. - NEEDS ASSESSMENT -- Corresponds to Section V's Review Criterion 1 (Need)

-The target population (children and youth with epilepsy) and its unmet health needs must be described and documented in this section.
-The applicant must also address the needs of the awardees and the strategies that the Coordinating Center will use to ensure that the awardees are successful in achieving the MCHB program requirements.
-Disparities based on race, ethnicity, gender identity, sexual orientation, geography, socioeconomic status, disability status, primary language, health literacy, and other relevant dimensions should be considered when addressing the target population.
-Include socio-cultural determinants of health and health disparities impacting the population or communities served.
+- INTRODUCTION -- Corresponds to Section V's Review Criterion 1 (Need) This section should briefly describe the purpose of the proposed project. - NEEDS ASSESSMENT -- Corresponds to Section V's Review Criterion 1 (Need) This section outlines the needs of the communities and populations to be served.
+The target population (children and youth with epilepsy in a state or broad geographic region) and its unmet health needs must be described and documented in this section.
+Disparities based on race, ethnicity, gender identity, sexual orientation, geography, socioeconomic status, disability status, primary language, health literacy, and other relevant dimensions must be considered.
+Include socio-cultural determinants of health and health disparities impacting the population or communities served and unmet.
 Demographic data should be used and cited whenever possible to support the information provided.
-Discuss any relevant barriers in the service area that the project hopes to overcome.
-This section should help reviewers understand the communities and populations that will be served by the proposed project. - METHODOLOGY -- Corresponds to Section V's Review Criteria 2 (Response), 3 (Evaluative Measures), and 4 (Impact) Propose methods that will be used to address the stated needs and meet each of the previously described program requirements and expectations listed in the Purpose section in this FOA.
-As appropriate, include development of effective tools and strategies for ongoing Coordinating Center staff training, outreach, collaborations, clear communication, and information sharing/dissemination with efforts to involve patients, families and communities of culturally, linguistically, socio-economically and geographically diverse backgrounds.
-Include a plan to disseminate reports, products, and/or project outputs so project information is provided to key target audiences (e.g., populations facing health disparities and CYE residing in medically underserved/rural communities).
+Please discuss any relevant barriers in the service area that the project hopes to overcome.
+This section should help reviewers understand the communities and populations that will be served by the proposed project. - METHODOLOGY -- Corresponds to Section V's Review Criteria 2 (Response), 3 (Evaluative Measures), and 4 (Impact)

+Propose methods that will be used to address the stated needs and meet each of the previously described program requirements and expectations listed in the Purpose section in this FOA.
+As appropriate, applicants should identify and include effective tools and strategies for ongoing staff training, outreach, collaborations, clear communication, and information sharing/dissemination with efforts to involve patients, families and communities of culturally, linguistically, socio-economically and geographically diverse backgrounds if applicable.
+Include a plan to disseminate reports, products, and/or project outputs so project information is provided to key target audiences.